 Free notary public service is available most hours the Library is open.
 The purpose of a Notary Public is to act as an impartial witness as he or she certifies signatures.
 All signers must be present and provide photo identification.
 Documents must be signed in the presence of the Notary.
 A Notary cannot give advice or instruction regarding documents to be notarized and will not be involved in any transaction that the Notary believes to be false, deceptive or fraudulent.

-During tax season (January 1 - April 15), the Library provides free federal tax forms and instruction booklets to the public until supplies run out.
-Patrons may also print tax forms from the following web sites: for federal tax forms, http://www.irs.gov; for Kentucky tax forms, http://revenue.ky.gov/forms.
+During tax season (January 1 - April 15), the Library provides free federal tax forms to the public until supplies run out and not all forms are available.
+Patrons may also print tax forms from the following web sites: for federal tax forms, https://www.irs.gov; for Kentucky tax forms, https://revenue.ky.gov/Get-Help/Pages/Forms.aspx.
 The Kentucky Department of Revenue no longer provides free tax forms to libraries.
 Patrons must download the forms or call 502-564-3658 for mailed forms.

 If you are a teacher or educator, you are encouraged to take advantage of our many free services, including a wealth of homework and educational tools on our website.